 Exploring Mount Rainier things to do

-While we didn’t camp that time around, we did spend a lot of time at the park, exploring all the Mount Rainier things to do.
-Our kids are still fairly young, so we didn’t do any long Mount Rainier hikes.
-Rather, we chose shorter ones, which allowed us to see many different parts of the park.
+Instead, we chose shorter hikes, which allowed us to see many different parts of the park.
 It also gave the kids a bit of rest as we drove from one hike to another.
 This Mount Rainier map is handy to have if you’re looking to do some driving around the park.

 Reaching up to 14,000 feet at its highest point, it’s also a popular place for mountaineers.
 In fact, the park gets approximately 1-2 million visitor per year.

 Preparing for your Mount Rainier hikes with kids

 You don’t really need any special equipment to enjoy Mount Rainier hikes with kids.
 But there a few essential items you’ll need to have to ensure you have a safe and enjoyable time in the outdoors.

 Make sure you have comfortable shoes to hike in.
 For our kids, we like having them wear Keen shoes because they are durable and provide sturdy support.
 If your kids are prone to sunburn, make sure they wear a hat or wear some protective sunscreen.